Is Family still what it never was?

 Publication and Installation

 The floor plan of a conventional apartment serves as a guidance system in the book.
-Every chapter is represented by one room—hall, living room, kitchen, bathroom, children’s room, bedroom.
-In case of the installation, the floor plan is staged spatially.
-The recipients are invited to walk through the single rooms that are sketched on the floor.
+Every chapter is represented by a room—hall, living room, kitchen, bathroom, children’s room, bedroom.
+In the case of the installation, the floor plan is staged spatially.
+The recipients are invited to walk through the rooms that are sketched on the floor.
 In either case—the installation and the publication—the layout symbolizes how much society is shaped by the traditional family image of »father, mother, child«.

 The family portraits that were taken in the course of this project are both technically and aesthetically related to historical photographs.
-The time period in which the series was photographed cannot be determined immediately by the viewer.
+The time in which the series was photographed cannot be determined immediately by the viewer.
 It is supposed to highlight the absurdity that progress is welcome and used in almost every field—especially in photographic technology.
 In terms of family, however, a conservative image stubbornly persists.

 The theoretical essay on the topic, which builds one part of the book, describes the socially accepted »picture of the family« in Germany in correlation with the development of the photographic family portrait.
 It examines the question of how these two developments influenced each other.
 This question is particularly interesting because of the temporal overlap between the origin of the nuclear family and that of photography in the 19th century.
 The formative influence of both phenomena makes the investigation exceptionally relevant.

 In terms of design, the rigidity of the »father-mother-child« ideal image was worked out by various means.
 The headlines are adapted and pushed into a box.
 A tangible, meticulously kept grid makes even the ragged right text fit.

 The project was awarded with an ADC Junior Award, Silver

 and the GiebichenStein Designpreis 2018 for Best Communication.